huggingface/optimum-habana/examples/stable-diffusion/README.md

 # Stable Diffusion Examples

-This directory contains sample scripts that showcase how to perform diffusion-based generative tasks on Intel® Gaudi® AI Accelerators.
+This directory contains sample scripts demonstrating how to perform diffusion-based generative tasks on Intel® Gaudi® AI Accelerators.

-Stable Diffusion was proposed in [Stable Diffusion Announcement](https://stability.ai/blog/stable-diffusion-announcement) by Patrick Esser and Robin Rombach and the Stability AI team.
+Stable Diffusion was introduced in [Stable Diffusion Announcement](https://stability.ai/blog/stable-diffusion-announcement) by Patrick Esser, Robin Rombach and the Stability AI team.

 ## Requirements